yegor256/blog/_posts/2017/may/2017-05-30-why-contribute-to-open-source.md

 The intangible value I'm talking about is, of course, your [resume]({% pst 2016/mar/2016-03-08-pimp-up-your-resume %}).
-If you are an active contributor to [docker/docker](https://github.com/docker/docker), your resume says so, and you're in the list of contributors&mdash;your hourly rate or your salary will
+If you are an active contributor to [docker/docker](https://github.com/docker/docker), your resume says so, and you're in the list of contributors---your hourly rate or your salary will
 [definitely]({% pst 2014/oct/2014-10-29-how-much-do-you-cost %}) be higher.